haaag/PyTwitch/README.md

 ### ⭐ About

-A user-friendly tool for accessing and watching live streams, videos, and clips from Twitch, it presents a menu interface for seamless browsing and streaming.
+A user-friendly tool for accessing and watching live streams, videos, and clips from Twitch.

 ### 📼 Video